© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hill House bastle and associated enclosures, 850m NNW of Sidwood Cottage is a scheduled monument protected by Historic England under reference 1010034.
 View the official record →

-Hill House bastle is a fortified farmstead located in Northumberland, dating to the early modern period when such structures were constructed throughout the Anglo-Scottish border region.
+Hill House bastle is a fortified farmhouse situated in Northumberland in the Border region of northern England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010034.

 Hill House bastle and associated enclosures, 850m NNW of Sidwood Cottage is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010034.